 Normal procedure for domestic manufacturer: The applicant is required to apply for a BIS Certificate with the required documents and the required fees.
 Upon application, the first inspection of the industry is conducted by a BIS officer.
 The samples were then tested at the factory and drawn for independent testing.
 Issuance of a BIS certificate if sample is accepted.
 In this way, the BIS certificate is expected to be issued within 4 months of the application.

-Simplified process for domestic manufacturers - In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
+Simplified process for domestic manufacturers: In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
 If the inspection report is satisfactory, verification of the factory premises is done by the BIS Officer.
 A BIS certificate is issued if the BIS Officer certification is satisfactory.
-Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate with the required documents and inspection report.
+Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate for import with the required documents and inspection report.

 Tatkal Scheme: Manufacturers who require a standard BIS mark as per Government notice may obtain a BIS license under the Tatkal scheme.
 Under the Tatkal system, the application is processed within the strictest periods and the total processing time is defined as 30 days.
 In addition, an application received under the Tatkal Scheme will be considered for the importance of following strict time terms.

 ECO Mark Scheme: BIS license for friendly products is provided by a different scheme from the standard BIS Certification process.
 Eco-compliant products must comply with the additional requirements set out in India Standards to be eligible for ECO mark.
 The licensing process is however similar to that of the domestic producers program.